gold-silver-copper/english/README.md

 > The public API for verb conjugation and noun/adjective declension.

 * Combines optimized data generated from `extractor` with inflection logic from `english-core`
-* Pure Rust, no dependencies
+* Pure Rust, no external dependencies
 * Fast binary search and compact data structures
 * Tiny binary footprint, perfect for embedded usage